 In general, the academic calendar will follow the LMU-DCOM schedule, unless the student is enrolled in course or activity in one of the other LMU programs.
-Students are to schedule vacations accordingly.
-If unsure, the student should contact the Director of the Clinical Anatomy Program for clarification.
+Students are to schedule vacations accordingly, so as not to interfere with teaching reseponsibilities.
+In addition to university holidays, students may schedule up to 2 weeks of vacation per year.
+The student should contact the Director of the Anatomical Education Program for approval.